 Storytelling is not only for internal communication.
 In organizations, you will have to talk to clients who might not be aware of data science terms.
 To ensure they understand your models and results, you need to communicate in a way that is easy to understand by all.

 - How To Land A Data Science Internship?

 - TikTok’s Deal With Oracle Is The Death Of Tech Innovation

 While learning from data science courses, learners often get tabular or structured data for their projects.
 In organizations, however, you are not always provided with prepared data.
 You need to gather unstructured data from various sources.
 As per a report, 80 to 90 percent of data in organizations is unstructured.
 Over the years, organizations were focusing on tabular data, but now businesses have realized the essence of unstructured data.
 Therefore, being proficient in handling unstructured data can differentiate you from other applicants and help you land a data science job.

 Software Development Understanding

 Usually, beginners fall for deep learning techniques to create appealing projects or use cases.
-In reality, deep learning is not crucial for most of the organizations.
+In reality, deep learning is not crucial for most organizations.
 Making a product out of deep learning models requires huge computation power, which is not always feasible to develop, although it might give the best results.

 Most of the business problems can be solved with simple supervised machine learning models.
 You must try to avoid using fancy deep learning techniques until necessary.
-This will help software developers to productize your machine learning models.
+This will help software developers to productize their machine learning models.
 Therefore, never try to bring in deep learning models to demonstrate your data science skills in interviews when the simple machine learning models can, more or less, deliver the same results.
 Remember, a Jupyter Notebook model running on the cloud will not derive tangible benefits expected to “Solve the problem” hence application development is the key for a data scientist as everyone loves to see an application to play with,” said Chiranjiv.